ryjen/ryjen.github.io/content/post/deep_thoughts.md

 ### Money
 I have cointempt.
 Cleverly combines the words "contempt" and "coin".

+### Love
+It's a more sadistic form of the oldest profession on earth.

 ### When the Industry breaks me down
 My core is linux and c.
 The only thing that always brings passion.